Term

 Mismatch statements

-One word sentences that appear quite abstract; child makes a statement about one object in relation to another.
+One word sentences that appear quite abstract; child makes a

 Saying ‘duck’ when looking at an empty pond.